yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 Now, you might say:

-> Wait, we still need to check the other side of all the hyperplanes!
+> Wait, I see where this is going - you want to do a binary search and only examine the branch of the tree that contains our target point - but there is a problem!
+We still need to check the other side of all the hyperplanes!
 It's possible that a point is to one side of a hyperplane, but the closest point to it is on the other side!

 You'd be very right in saying so, as this diagram depicts:

 {% include image.html url="/assets/images/posts/spacial_partitions/kdtree_search4.png" %}

-But, note that due to the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality), all the points on the other side of the plane from a point are ***farther away from the point than the plane***.
-In other words, the *k*-d tree algorithm works:
+So is all hope lost?
+Do we need to check the entire tree, and lose the logarithmic complexity?
+No!
+Note that due to the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality), all the points on the other side of the plane from a point are ***farther away from the point than the plane***.
+In other words, we only need to check the child node not containing our target point, if we already checked the child node that does contain it, and the closest point that we found is farther away from the target point than the separating hyperplane.
+This gives us hope that we might see logarithmic complexity with the *k*-d tree algorithm.

+Here is the above in pseudo-code:

 ```python
 def find(tree, target):